Jiamusi Heilongjiang, China Travel Guide

 Major mobile providers are China Mobile, China Unicom, and China Telecom.
 Your passport is needed for SIM card registration in authorized shops or major airports.

-Wi-Fi is common in hotels, restaurants, and public areas, often in need of a Chinese phone number to register.
+Wi-Fi is common in hotels, restaurants, and public areas, often in need of a Chinese person phone number to register.

 Mandarin Chinese is the official language.
 English is not widely spoken beyond international hotels.